What is the Curly Girl Method?

 Curly Girl Method FAQ

-How long does it take to see results from CGM?
+How long does it take to see results from the Curly Girl Method?

 - 1CGM eliminates sulfates, silicones, drying alcohols, and waxes